AndrewC101/PokemonTrueRed/README.md

   - Sephiroth is in Victory Road, he will battle if the player agrees
   - Cloud is on floor 11 of Silph Co building, he will battle if the player has beaten Sephiroth
   - Yugioh is on Route 25, he will battle if the player has beaten Kaiba
-  - The lead scientist of the Cinnabar Lab is south of Fuchsia, he will battle if the player has become Champion
+  - Dr Fuji, the lead scientist of the Cinnabar Lab is south of Fuchsia, he will battle if the player has become Champion
 - SS Anne returns, and the Bow can now be accessed where there are 10 optional bosses, these include
   - Rematches of all Gym Leaders minus Giovanni
   - Rematches of Lorelei and Bruno